 In addition to providing information on base salary, total fixed remuneration, short-term incentives and long-term incentives, this survey also addresses specific industry arrangements such as role and shift allowances, rosters, commute benefits and other working conditions that affect the remuneration package.

 Key features of the survey include:

 - individual company analysis: in addition to providing accurate and comprehensive market data and analysis for the surveyed roles, participating companies also receive detailed comparison of their roles relative to the market

 - executive data and trends: the non-executive and key management personnel (KMP) data included in the report, provides the most comprehensive source of resources-specific executive data and trends in Australia

-- market movements: salary increases provided by this sector during the past 6 and 12 months for each position
+- market movements: salary increases provided by this sector during the past 12 months for each position

 - commentary trends and economic factors: the survey includes commentary on key trends in reward, as well as key observations on economic, industrial, legislative or other areas impacting reward decisions in your business, with particular relevance to the resources industry